akhilraaaj/my-list/README.md

 # Electron To-Do List Desktop App

-This is a cross platform todo list desktop application built on electron that allows users to add and remove items or tasks from the list allowing users to organize and prioritize tasks/items.
+This is a cross platform to-do list desktop application built on electron that allows users to add and remove items or tasks from the list allowing users to organize and prioritize tasks/items.

 ## Usage